-Analytical readings of selected short stories, novels, poetry, and drama from around the world.
-Students will be required to analyze, discuss, and write critically about course readings and to engage with critical sources at a sophisticated level.
-Prerequisites: EN 101, EN 102, and admission to the Honors Program.
+An introduction to narrative, dramatic, and lyric world texts as they manifest in the nineteenth century (~1785-1900), including selected major works and literary and historical movements of the period.
+In addition, students will learn about literary movements and techniques arising in response to social changes in the time period.
+Students will be expected to analyze, discuss, and write critically about course readings and to engage with critical sources at a sophisticated level.
+Prerequisites: EN 102 and admission to the Honors Program or special invitation.